Keyboard Offsite Rig for stage and studio sessions

 I refuse to buy molded rack cases.
 They can crack when dropped.
 They warp in heat and you can't secure ANYTHING to the sides (adhesive Velcro strips are not a solution).
 I don't like slip nuts on the rack rails, pre-tapped rails are much better.
 And you can't put recessed latches on a molded case.

-I prefer Anvil ATA cases.
+I prefer Anvil ATA cases with recessed latches and handles (easier to pack in the cargo vehicle).
 Anything cheaper does not last, you get what you pay for.
 With the wood sides, I can secure power strips, cable ties, etc with screws.
 And beware of auction sellers loosely using the "ATA" tag for their cases as they are NOT ATA compliant cases.

 My racks are split between studio and stage use, between recording/keyboard/FOH use.
 Some are multiple use racks.